Fixed point distribution on Hilbert scheme of points: Components of the Hilbert scheme of points

 denote the Hilbert scheme of $k$ points on $X$ parametrizing all length-$k$ subschemes of $X$.
 Despite intense study in the last 40 years, not much is known about the geometry and topology of $\Hilb^k(X)$ when $\dim(X)>2$.
 This section tries to hint the pathological behaviour and complexity this moduli space.
-We give a short overview of the structure of $\Hilb^k(\CC^n)$ referring to the Bellis Hilbertis in Figure \ref{figure:bellishilbertis}---a beautiful illustration introduced by Jelisiejew \cite{joachimthesis}---which summarizes its sophisticated structure as follows.
+We give a short overview of the structure of $\Hilb^k(X)$ referring to the Bellis Hilbertis in Figure \ref{figure:bellishilbertis}---a beautiful illustration introduced by Jelisiejew \cite{joachimthesis}---which summarizes its sophisticated structure as follows.
+For a comprehensive collection of open questions about the geometry of Hilbert scheme of points we refer to \cite{joachimsurvey}.

-\begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item The main (also called smoothable or geometric) component of $\Hilb^k(\CC^n)$
+\begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item The main (also called smoothable or geometric) component of $\Hilb^k(X)$

 is the closure of the open set consisting of reduced subschemes, whose support consists of $k$ different points on $X$.
 Its dimension is $k\dim(X)$.
-In \cite{ekedahl} the good component is constructed as a certain blow-up along an ideal of $S^kX$--this is the generalisation of the classical result of Haiman \cite{haiman} on surfaces.
+In \cite{ekedahl} the good component is constructed as a certain blow-up along an ideal of $S^kX$, providing an extension of the classical result of Haiman \cite{haiman} on surfaces.

 In Figure \ref{figure:bellishilbertis} the main component is the stem, and for small $k$ it is the only component, there are no petals.
 Generic points on the main component (ladybirds) correspond to $k$-tuples of points on $X$.
-All subschemes in $\GHilb^k(\CC^n)$ are limits of reduced subschemes, so they are smoothable. \item For $p\in X$ let
+All subschemes in $\GHilb^k(X)$ are limits of reduced subschemes, so they are smoothable. \item For $p\in X$ let